 At the beginning of 1969, the Britannia operations of The Anaconda Company (Canada) Ltd. were transferred to Anaconda Britannia Mines Ltd. Extensive surface and underground operations were made to improve the operation.
 New equipment was purchased and the townsite cleaned up.

-The day of December 23, 1969, saw Victoria Hoist shut down and the mine closed except for some stoping on the 4100 Level.
+On December 23rd, 1969, the Victoria hoist shut down and the mine was closed except for some stoping on the 4100 level.